-Across NHS trusts there is currently a shortage of more than 100,000 staff (representing 1 in 11 posts), severely affecting some key groups of essential staff, including nurses, many types of doctors, allied health professionals, and care staff.
-Vacancies in adult social care are rising, currently totally 110,000, with around 1 in 10 social worker and 1 in 11 care worker roles unfilled.
+Across NHS trusts there is currently a shortage of almost 100,000 staff (representing 9 per cent of posts), severely affecting some key groups of essential staff, including nurses, many types of doctors, allied health professionals and care staff.
+Vacancies in adult social care are rising, currently totalling 122,000, with around 9 per cent of care worker roles unfilled.
 International recruitment is a key factor in addressing these vacancies.
-Brexit and immigration policy will have an impact on the ability of the NHS to successfully fill these vacancies.
+Brexit and immigration policy will have an impact on the ability of the NHS and social care providers to successfully fill these vacancies.

-The policy of freedom of movement and mutual recognition of professional qualifications within the EU means that many health and social care professionals currently working in the UK have come from other EU countries.
-This includes nearly 62,000 (5.2 per cent)1 of the English NHS’s 1.2 million workforce of the NHS in England and an estimated 104,000 (around 8 per cent)2 of the 1.3 million workers in England’s adult social care sector (NHS Digital 2018; Skills for Care 2018).
+The policy of freedom of movement and mutual recognition of professional qualifications within the European Union means that many health and social care professionals currently working in the United Kingdom have come from other EU countries.
+This includes nearly 65,000 (5.5 per cent)1 of the 1.2 million workforce of the NHS in England and an estimated 115,000 (around 9 per cent)2 of the 1.3 million workers in England’s adult social care sector.
 The proportion of EU workers in both the NHS and the social care sector has grown over time, suggesting that both sectors have become increasingly reliant on EU migrants.

-Similarly the number of nurses and midwives from Europe leaving the Nursing and Midwifery Council’s register has doubled from 1,981 in 2015/16 to 3,692 in 2017/18, while the number joining fell by 91 per cent (Nursing and Midwifery Council 2018).
-This fall has been somewhat mitigated by more non-EEA nurses joining the register (Nursing and Midwifery Council 2018).
-However, even with both EEA and non-EEA registrants taken into account, these figures are considerably below the peak of around 16,000 international registrations in 2001/02.
-Although there are other contributing factors, including the introduction of new English language requirements in 2016, Brexit has had a significant impact (Murray 2017).
+However, even with both EEA and non-EEA registrants taken into account, these figures are considerably below the peak of around 16,000 international nurses on the NMC register in 2001/02.
+Although there are other contributing factors, including the introduction of new English language requirements in 2016, Brexit has had a significant impact.

-One of the main priorities in the first phase of the UK’s negotiations with the EU was clarifying the status of EU citizens currently living in the UK and of UK citizens living in other EU countries.
-Any EU Citizen currently living in the UK, including the 165,000 EEA staff already working in health and social care are able to apply for the EU Settlement Scheme.
-They will need to apply by June 2021 (December 2020 in in the event of no deal) in order to be able to stay in the UK.
+One of the main priorities in the first phase of the negotiations between the United Kingdom and the European Union was clarifying the status of EU citizens currently living in the United Kingdom and of UK citizens living in other EU countries.
+Any EU citizen currently living in the United Kingdom, including the 165,000 EEA staff already working in health and social care are able to apply for the EU settlement scheme.
+They will need to apply by June 2021 (or December 2020 in in the event of no deal) in order to be able to stay in the United Kingdom.

-The government published an immigration White Paper in December 2018 for a new skills-based immigration system to begin in 2021, treating EEA migrants in the same way as non-EEA migrants.
-It removes the limit on numbers of skilled workers but proposes an earnings threshold which is likely to impact the ability to attract certain health professionals to the NHS.
-The threshold has generated fierce debate – in June 2019 the government commissioned the Migration Advisory Committee (MAC) to carry out an in-depth analysis of potential future salary thresholds.
+The government published an immigration White Paper in December 2018 setting out proposals for a new skills-based immigration system to begin in 2021, which would treat EEA migrants in the same way as non-EEA migrants.
+It removes the limit on numbers of skilled workers but proposes an annual earnings threshold of £30,000, which is likely to have an impact on the ability to recruit certain health professionals to the NHS.
+The threshold generated fierce debate – in June 2019 the government commissioned the Migration Advisory Committee (MAC) to carry out an in-depth analysis of potential future salary thresholds.
 The MAC is due to report back by January 2020 with recommendations as to what level any future salary threshold should be set at.

-The white paper acknowledges England’s reliance on migrants in the social care workforce.
-However, it proposes that for a transitional period such workers would only be allowed to come for a limited time, with no entitlement to bring dependants.
+The White Paper also acknowledges England’s reliance on migrants in the social care workforce.
+However, it proposes that for a transitional period such workers would only be allowed to work for a limited time, with no entitlement to bring dependants.
 Again, this is likely to impact the ability of the social care system to attract sufficient workers.
-In the event of a no-deal Brexit, for an interim period EU citizens would be able to enter the UK as they do now but if they wish to stay longer than three months they would have to apply for permission under a new European Temporary Leave to Remain scheme.
+In the event of a no-deal Brexit, for an interim period EU citizens would be able to enter the United Kingdom as they do now, but if they wish to stay longer than three months they would have to apply for permission under a new European Temporary Leave to Remain scheme.
 People who obtain this status would be entitled to live, work and study in the country for a further three years.
-Other workforce issues that will need to be addressed include:

 - 1. Data presented on a headcount basis, excluding approximately 80,000 staff with no nationality recorded.
 Data excludes GPs and GP practice staff as data on the nationality of these staff groups is not collected.
 Data on the country where GPs gained their primary medical qualification is available at NHS Digital.